tflori/dependency-injector/README.md

 ]);
 ```

+> Do not misuse this as a global storage.
+You will get naming conflicts and we will not provide solutions for it.

 ### Define aliases

 Aliases allow you to have several names for a dependency.
 First define the dependency and than alias it: